awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ble-mobile.md

    <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
    ```

-For information about setting up and running the demo mobile application that is included with the SDK, see [Prerequisites](ble-demo.md#ble-demo-prereqs) and [Amazon FreeRTOS BLE Mobile SDK Demo Application](ble-demo.md#ble-sdk-app)\.
+For information about setting up and running the demo mobile application that is included with the SDK, see [Prerequisites](ble-demo.md#ble-demo-prereqs) and [Amazon FreeRTOS Bluetooth Low Energy Mobile SDK Demo Application](ble-demo.md#ble-sdk-app)\.

 ## iOS SDK for Amazon FreeRTOS Bluetooth Devices<a name="freertos-ble-ios"></a>

-Use the iOS SDK for Amazon FreeRTOS Bluetooth Devices to build iOS mobile applications that interact with your microcontroller over BLE\.
+Use the iOS SDK for Amazon FreeRTOS Bluetooth Devices to build iOS mobile applications that interact with your microcontroller over Bluetooth Low Energy\.
 The SDK is available on [GitHub](https://github.com/aws/amazon-freertos-ble-ios-sdk/)\.

 **To install the iOS SDK**